-Schmidt said that number grows by about 7,000 doughnuts each year, and he expects 2017 to be no exception.
+Schmidt said that number grows by about 7,000 doughnuts each year, and he expects this year to be no exception.

-Schmidt Bakery sells the Thing-A-Ling every Presidents Day weekend – Friday through Monday, to be exact.
-This year that’s Feb.
-17-20.
-Schmidt said he chose Presidents Day because “George Washington chopped down the cherry tree, of course.”
+Schmidt Bakery sells the Thing-A-Ling every Presidents Day weekend.
+This year that’s Thursday, Feb.
+15 to Tuesday, Feb.
+20. Schmidt said he chose Presidents Day because “George Washington chopped down the cherry tree, of course.”

 And before you ask him, yes, he thinks President Donald Trump would enjoy a Thing-A-Ling.

 “I don’t meet many people that don’t like the taste,” he said.
 “Even if you don’t like cherries, you’ll love the Thing-A-Ling.”